 PPSEA indicates the productions of the NB or SB (mgC/m2/d).
 ASEC is the area of the each section corresponding to the stations defined by Voronoi tessellation (m2).
 ASEA is the area of the NB or SB.

 　III.
-RESULT
+RESULTS

 Species composition of phytoplanktons

-Diatoms domina at all stations during the period of this study (Fig. 2).
-The dominant species changed seasonally, Skeletonema costatum dominated in November 2014 (mean of seven stations: 77%) and August 2015 (41%).
+Diatoms dominated at all stations during the period of this study (Fig. 2).
+The dominant species changed seasonally, Skeletonema costatum dominated in November 2014 (mean of seven stations: 77%) and in August 2015 (41%).
 In February and May 2015, Chaetoceros spp.
 (47%) and Leptocylindrus spp.
 (52%) dominated, respectively.
 Although, there is no difference in the dominant species between the NB and the SB, the cell densities of the phytoplanktons in the NB were higher than that of the SB throughout the period of this study (Table 1).
 The cell density markedly increased in warm seasons, and reached a peak in NB in August (11,670 ± 8,920 cells/mL, mean ± SD).